Sun Oct 13 06:21:56 PDT 2019

 Blend all of the caramel sauce ingredients until completely smooth (using water as needed, but as little as possible).
 Pour caramel into a bowl serve with sliced apples.

-Meteorologist Rob Nucatola takes a look at your forecast for the morning of Friday, November 15th.
+Chief Meteorologist Mike McCall takes a look at your forecast for the evening of Thursday, May 28.

-We're taking a look at your local and national headlines.
+We're taking a closer look at your local headlines.